Howard Hughes made movies

 She jokingly says that maybe she had gotten too old for him.

-In 1948 Howard bought RKO film studios, for 22 million dollars.
+In 1948 Howard Hughes bought RKO film studios, for 22 million dollars.

-After the buying of RKO, Howard jumped his womanizing into high gear.
+After the buying of RKO, he jumped his womanizing into high gear.

 Bob Maheu said it didn't matter to Howard if the studio made money or not.